-The authors’ approach starts with philotimo —a Greek word that roughly translates to pride in doing the right thing, but encompasses a much broader philosophy akin to servant leadership.
-Philotimo reflects pride and motivation based in a humility that values others above oneself.
-It also begins with a commitment to yourself and a decision to be a leader who cares more about those around you and overall results than individual acclaim; a leader with heart.
+The Leadership Code highlights the intangibles every human being is capable of: trust, transparency, honesty, integrity, sacrifice, teamwork and presence.
+All that starts with Philotimo, a Greek word that roughly translates to honor in doing the right thing, but encompasses a much broader philosophy akin to servant leadership.
+Philotimo reflects an honor and motivation based in a humility that values others above oneself.
+It also begins with a commitment to yourself.
+When Philotimo based human qualities are practiced, we are at our greatest leading potential.
+No matter

 About the Authors